Fluotop/Project2/README.md

 # Project2

 Analysis of the effect covid19 infection has on cardiomyocytes.
-Analysis can be found in the master notebook which will redirect to the DESEQ notebook.
+Analysis was carried out in Bash and R and can be found in the master notebook(Bash) which will redirect to the DESEQ(R) notebook.

 Data
 ---